 - Keep your plan simple and to the point

 - Always include your unique value proposition (this describes what differentiates you from your competitors)

 - Develop a feasible budget plan

-- Keep your target market in mind when defining your export plan
+- Focus on your target market when defining your export plan

 - A good export plan guides you seamlessly through different export processes.

 - Ensure you incorporate relevant stakeholders (financial advisers, brokers and governmental bodies)

 - will assist you in defining export goals and match your resources to those goals.